Child and Dependent Care

 - The Dependent Care Flexible Spending Account allows employees to set aside portions of salary on a pre-tax basis to pay for out-of-pocket dependent care expenses which allows the employee or spouse to work, seek work or study as a full-time student.

-- The Dependent Care Travel Fund supports faculty who wish to attend accademic conferences but whose child care responsibilities make this difficult.
+- The Dependent Care Travel Fund provides support for above the ordinary care-related expenses of faculty who wish to take part in professional activities such as conferences or travel for research, but whose dependent care responsibilities make this difficult.